-From Child Advocacy to Criminal Justice, Psychology to Emergency Management, Social Service to Substance Counseling - Rowan College of South Jersey offers the education and training you need to unravel the mysteries of human behavior, usher individuals towards rehabilitation, and help safeguard our communities.
+From Child Advocacy to Criminal Justice, Psychology to Emergency Management, Social Science to Substance Counseling - Rowan College of South Jersey offers the education and training you need to unravel the mysteries of human behavior, usher individuals towards rehabilitation and help safeguard our communities.
 The Division of Behavioral Sciences and Law & Social Justice offers students exclusive benefits and support through its premier partnership with Acenda Integrated Health.

-RCSJ's Division of Behavioral Science and Law & Social Justice provides access to one-of-a-kind degree and certificate programs, internship experiences, and personalized advisement to prepare students for profitable careers in local, regional, and global economies.
-Whether you attend classes on the Cumberland campus, the Gloucester campus, or online, you are guaranteed a quality education at one of the lowest tuition rates in New Jersey.
+RCSJ offers access to one-of-a-kind degree and certificate programs, internship experiences and personalized advisement to prepare students for profitable careers in local, regional and global economies.
+Whether you attend classes on the Cumberland campus, the Gloucester campus or online, you are guaranteed a quality education at one of the lowest tuition rates in New Jersey.